 Creating a Healthier Environment is Part of Delivering Excellent Healthcare

 Covid-19 revealed the need for more capacity and flexibility in the healthcare estate.
-Complex health issues, such as those arising from the virus, call for treatment to be delivered in acute hospitals that have access to the full range of expertise, equipment and trained staff.
-Hospitals coped during the peak of the pandemic largely because operating theatres and general wards were adapted to treat Covid patients.
+Complex health issues call for treatment to be delivered in acute hospitals that have access to the full range of expertise, equipment and trained staff.
+Hospitals survived the peaks of the pandemic largely because operating theatres and general wards were adapted to treat Covid patients.

 This had knock-on effects for countless patients with non-Covid conditions, many of whom are waiting for treatment.
 Building programmes are now being initiated to provide extra capacity, ensuring more people can get the care they need in the most suitable location and so that hospitals can be more resilient.